6. 20TH CENTURY

 (Serialism)

-• Electronic music: it is completely made in a laboratory, in which sounds are created, processed and recorded electronically.
-Performers and scores are also eliminated.
-Main representatives were Maderna and Berio.
+Electronic music: movement in which music is completely made in a laboratory, where sounds are created, processed and recorded electronically.
+E.g. Maderna and Berio.

 Bruno Maderna - Notturno